Copper clings to gains near record high on demand hopes

-- Copper prices have doubled in the last year, fuelled by a rebound in demand from top consumer China and other economies after a COVID-19 induced slump.

-- Funds have raised their bullish bets on LME and Comex copper, according to estimates by broker Marex and the US Commodity Futures Trading Commission.

-LONDON: Copper climbed on Wednesday as expectations of strong demand in a lower carbon economy and a recovery from the pandemic in Western nations lured in funds.
+LONDON: Copper hovered near record highs on Wednesday as expectations of strong demand in a lower carbon economy and a recovery from the pandemic in Western nations lured fund buying.

+Three-month copper on the London Metal Exchange (LME) was up 0.1% to $10,475 a tonne by 1610 GMT.
+The dollar firmed after stronger than expected US inflation data, taking the shine off base metals prices.

 Copper prices have doubled in the last year, fuelled by a rebound in demand from top consumer China and other economies after a COVID-19 induced slump.